OWASP/www-staff/projects/201911-donate-form.md

    2. If donor slected "Publicly list me.." - a pull request will be created for the page target project/chapter page of tab_onlinedonors.md that will add the name to an unordered list for that page.
 6. After completing integrations, update field in Stripe that donation was processed through integrations.

+## Added Feature
+1. Handling (Optional) Restricted Gifts
+   1. Donation form includes another check box field "restricted" that by default is HIDDEN and not required input.
+   2. If the query string includes "restricted=yes" the field is shown CHECKED with {copy to be provided}.
+   3. BONUS: If the field is shown the checkbox MUST be checked to submit.
+   4. State of this field is saved as "yes" when checked, NULL when empty.

 ## Mailchimp CRM Insert
 ```
 email